Deadlines are as follows

 Our poetry editor, not wanting to be outdone by our fiction editor is pleased to announce the Gertrude Stein "rose" prize for creativity in poetry.
 Anyone published in Volume 3 (and beyond) is eligible.
 We don't have any idea what the prize will consist of - a T-shirt for sure.
 Perhaps we can find a Plaster of Paris bust of Julius Caesar, put a rose in its mouth and decorate it to look like Gertrude Stein.
 In the mean time we have T-shirts with the our rose prize logo available.
 Just click on Gerturde's head.

-Boston Area Small Press and Poetry Scene.
+Regrettably we can no longer provide a free window onto our review blog, Boston Area Small Press and Poetry Scene.
 If you'd like to see dozens of new

 book reviews posted every week please go HERE.